Easy Felt Crafts: Jewelry Roll

 Choose the colors and collect the materials for your jewelry roll.

 First, sew a blanket stitch across each of the 9 inch ends.
-(Our Fun Easy Christmas Ornaments 2008 e-book contains detailed pictures
+(The free e-book of How to Sew Stitches helps with basic stitches.)

 Pin the ends to hold them in place.